This month in Learning

 Featured online resources

-Unique collection items and expert commentary related to History, English and Citizenship
+Unique collection items and expert commentary related to History, English, Religious Studies and Citizenship

-Discover how World War One affected people on different sides of the conflict through the study of this unique collection of 500 historical sources contributed by libraries from across Europe, as part of a programme led by Europeana
+Discover how World War One affected people on different sides of the conflict via this collection of over 500 historical sources contributed by libraries from across Europe.

 Featured teaching resources

 A range of teaching resources to help you plan lessons, design schemes of work and set homework tasks